-Just for admins: tips for managing external access to channels
+Just for admins: Tips for managing external access to channels

 Pin a brief note to this channel that explains:

-- What to include in each request, such as partner organisation name, contact info, project name and expected duration
+- What to include in each request, such as partner organization name, contact info, project name and expected duration

 #help-legal

-- How to work in a channel you share with external organisations – specifically what not to post (passwords, personal information, news of upcoming releases or business wins and so on)
+- How to work in a channel you share with external organizations, specifically what not to post (passwords, personal information, news of upcoming releases or business wins, and so on)

 Start sharing a channel

-Inviting another organisation to a channel is as simple as sharing a link.
-Follow the prompts when creating a new channel – or go to the Channel settings menu of an existing one – and you’ll find a short invitation link to send to your external partner.
+Inviting another organization to a channel is as simple as sharing a link.
+Follow the prompts when creating a new channel—or go to the Channel Settings menu of an existing one—and you’ll find a short invitation link to send to your external partner.
 Depending on your settings, the invitation will be sent to an admin on each team for approval.
-Once all parties accept, your partner will join the channel, and your teams can start working together immediately.
+Once all parties accept, your partner will join the channel and your teams can start working together immediately.

-Each organisation can customise the channel name for their shared workspace.
+Each organization can customize the channel name for their shared workspace.
 For instance, Company A can call its channel

 #2020-winter-campaign, while Company B can name it